MuertoGB/MacEfiToolkit/README.md

 - View the firmware CRC32, created and modified date.

 **Mac Specific:**
-- View if the firmware is APFS DXE driver is present.
+- View if the firmware supports APFS.
 - View the firmware version.
 - View Apple ROM section information.
 - View the configuration code, derived from the system serial number.